seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 Let him greet England with our sharp defiance.
 Up, princes! and, with spirit of honour edged
 More sharper than your swords, hie to the field:
-Charles Delabreth, high constable of France;
-You Dukes of Orleans, Bourbon, and of Berri,
-Alencon, Brabant, Bar, and Burgundy;
-Jaques Chatillon, Rambures, Vaudemont,
-Beaumont, Grandpre, Roussi, and Fauconberg,
-Foix, Lestrale, Bouciqualt, and Charolois;
-High dukes, great princes, barons, lords and knights,
-For your great seats now quit you of great shames.
 Bar Harry England, that sweeps through our land
 With pennons painted in the blood of Harfleur:
 Rush on his host, as doth the melted snow